 As a city surrounded by beautiful Northern wilderness, a weekend in Whitehorse will usually involve a bit of both.

-Spend the rest of your day wandering down Main Street, popping into art galleries and shops before grabbing a seat at one of the great downtown restaurants, like Antoinette’s or the beloved Wayfarer Oyster House.
-Be sure to try a local specialty, like Arctic char or a smoked fish platter.
+Spend the rest of your day wandering down Main Street, popping into art galleries and shops before grabbing a seat at one of the great downtown restaurants, like Antoinette's or the classic Wheelhouse Restaurant.
+Be sure to try a local specialty, like Arctic char or caribou meat.

-After a day in the city, it’s time to explore some of the incredible nature that surrounds Whitehorse.
-Start your morning off easy with a walk on the waterfront Millennium Trail, a 5-kilometre path that connects many of the city’s popular attractions.
+After a day in the city, it's time to explore some of the incredible nature that surrounds Whitehorse.
+Start your morning off easy with a walk on the waterfront Millennium Trail, a 3-mile path that connects many of the city's popular attractions.
 The trail will bring you to, among other things, the longest fish ladder in the world.
-This 366-metre wooden masterpiece of engineering allows salmon heading upstream during the salmon run to bypass a dam on the river.
-Then, if you want a bit of a longer trek, there are some 700 kilometres of walkable, hikeable, and bikeable trails in and around the city to explore.
+This 1,200-foot-long wooden masterpiece of engineering allows salmon heading upstream during the salmon run to bypass a dam on the river.
+Then, if you want a bit of a longer trek, there are some 435 miles of walkable, hikeable, and bikeable trails in and around the city to explore.

-In the afternoon, pack a lunch and head to Miles Canyon to test your mettle, crossing the suspension bridge 15 metresabove the rushing Yukon River.
+In the afternoon, pack a lunch and head to Miles Canyon to test your mettle, crossing the suspension bridge 50 feet above the rushing Yukon River.
 While visiting the site, keep an eye out for wildlife, or just pay a visit to the Yukon Wildlife Preserve for a guaranteed look at bison, elk, caribou, and more.
 Like a bit more of a refined outdoor experience?
 There are also two golf courses in Whitehorse where you can work on your swing.

-You’ve done a lot of outdoor adventuring and your body is a little sore?
-End your day with a visit to the Takhini Hot Springs.
-And don’t forget to look up.
+You've done a lot of outdoor adventuring and your body is a little sore?
+End your day with a visit to the Takhini Hot Springs, natural mineral pools with relaxing 107-degree Fahrenheit water.
+And don't forget to look up.
 You might just see the Northern Lights dancing above your head.